caspergrl/GT-UX-UI-Dec2022-June2023/01-week/02-lesson.md

     - Think of your peer as the world’s foremost expert on themselves, which is the all-absorbing matter at hand.
     - Insert yourself only when necessary to redirect back on topic or get clarification.
 You will know when your interview is going particularly well because you won’t be able to get a word in, but you will be getting answers to all your questions.

-Now it's time for students to test out their interview skills with an activity—that's next.
+## SLIDE 73
+For documenting your interviews:
+- Always record where possible
+- Takes notes as well including follow up questions (you may not have time to ask everything)
+- Use a combination of platforms when possible... we use Dovetail and share the videos with stakeholders, use the notes for summaries and the written form for when we may need to search for those topics in related reserach

+## SLIDE 74
+Questions??

+## SLIDES 75-76
 ## 15. Student Do: Activity Part 3: Conduct the User Interviews (35 min)

 :watch: 35 min :busts_in_silhouette: Pairs :pencil: Interview Questions

-**TAs,** slack out a link to the [User Research Plan Template](https://docs.google.com/spreadsheets/d/1EWVam7d358BdHBTQUSGt4uFA_jYB-kyiH9G4caBsGSs/edit#gid=1739878237).
+**:information_source: TAs please Slack out**  a link to the [User Research Plan Template](https://docs.google.com/spreadsheets/d/1EWVam7d358BdHBTQUSGt4uFA_jYB-kyiH9G4caBsGSs/edit#gid=1739878237).

 > **Instructor Note:** Students continue to use the same instructions document.